Saud Nasser Al-Saud Al-Sabah

-Saud Nasser Al-Saud Al-Sabah (3 October 1944 – 21 January 2012) was a Kuwaiti politician and diplomat.
+Saud Nasser Al-Saud Al-Sabah (3 October 1944 – 21 January 2012) was a Kuwaiti politician, diplomat, and ruling family member.

 Biography

-Sabah was born on 3 October 1944.
-Sabah served as ambassador of Kuwait to Great Britain from 1975 to 1981.
+Sabah served as ambassador of Kuwait to the United Kingdom from 1975 to 1981.
 He then served as Kuwaiti ambassador to the United States during the First Gulf War, more specifically from 1981 to 1992.
 In 1992, he was appointed information minister and served in the post until March 1998.
 He was oil minister from March 1998 to 2000.
 He resigned from the post due to an explosion that killed five workers at the country's largest oil refinery.

-He and his daughter Nayirah were reportedly involved in Citizens for a Free Kuwait, a front group established by the Kuwaiti government to promote US involvement in the Gulf War.
+He forced a false testimony from his then 15-year-old daughter Nayirah and was involved with Citizens for a Free Kuwait, a front group established by the Kuwaiti government to promote US involvement in the Gulf War.
 This involvement was covered in the 1992 documentary film To Sell a War.

 Sabah died of cancer on 21 January 2012.